Aerosvit Flight 241: Aircraft

-Passengers and crews
+Passengers and crew

-Flight 241 was carrying 62 passengers and 8 crew members.
-The passengers were consisted of 6 children, 16 women and 40 men.
+Flight 241 was carrying 62 passengers and eight crew members.
+The passengers were consisted of six children, 16 women and 40 men.
 There were conflicting reports on the nationalities of the passengers.
-According to the President of Aerosvit Airlines, Leonid Pogrebnyak, at least 34 passengers were Greeks, 24 were Ukrainians, 2 were from Poland 1 was from Iran and 1 was from Germany.
+According to the President of Aerosvit Airlines, Leonid Pogrebnyak, at least 34 passengers were Greeks, 24 were Ukrainians, two were from Poland, and one was from Germany.
 However, Head of Ukraine's Ministry of Emergency, Tatiana Pomazanova, stated that 42 passengers were Greeks and the others were Ukrainians.
 The instructor pilot, captain and the co-pilot were Russian, while the flight engineer and the rest of the crew were Ukrainian.
 The Director of Thessaloniki State Construction Company, Melina Emfietzoglou, stated that 23 of the passengers were employees of the company who were travelling home to spend their Christmas holiday with their families.

 Among the passengers were Masha Lobas, the wife of Ukrainian football player Volodymyr Lobas and daughter of former USSR biathlon athlete Ivan Biakov, who was travelling with her children to visit the funeral of her husband's grandmother; and Rinata Iosifovna Lemeshko, the wife of Ukrainian football coach Yevhen Lemeshko and the mother-in-law of Ukrainian football player Oleh Protasov.

 The commander of the flight was identified as Aleksii Vcherashnyii.
 He was the captain of the flight and had accrued a total flying time of 9,850 hours with 2,300 total hours on the Yak-42.
 The unnamed co-pilot had accumulated a total flying time of 6,700 hours in which 3,000 of them were on the Yak-42.
 The unnamed instructor pilot had a total flying time of 16,210 hours.
 According to the Greek investigation agency, he had accumulated 5,350 total flying hours on the Yakovlev Yak-42.